srich36/TodayILearned/til_docs/JavaScript/React/React.md

 - `createPortal`
 - See DOM elements documentation for available `HTML` attributes
   - Almost all are the same as regular `HTML` but in camelCase

+## Tips

+- `componentWillReceiveProps` is deprecated but sometimes you may need to initially set some state whenever a component changes.
+You can do this using a `key` prop. `key` props in general ensure the component rerenders whenever the component changes.
+You can thus set an intial state value in the constructor, then only when the key changes will this value reset.